didix21/mdutils/README.md

 					 " to the text.
 Lets see an example:")
 ```

 Using ``new_paragraph`` method you can very easily add a new paragraph on your markdown file.
 This example of paragraph has been added using this method.
-Moreover, ``new_paragraph`` method make your live easy because it can give format to the text.
+Moreover, ``new_paragraph`` method makes your live easy because it can give format to the text.
 Lets see an example:

 ```python
 mdFile.new_paragraph("This is an example of text in which has been added color, bold and italics text.", bold_italics_code='bi', color='purple')